 While the state of the physical world was strange, my personal world had also turned upside down.
 What I thought would remain constant changed, and what I worried would change stayed the same.
 I read the book of Job to gain insight on how Job dealt with the turn of events in his life.
 I did not find the answer to my questions by the end of the book, but I did learn three things: nothing that happens goes unfiltered through God’s hands; it’s okay to not know the answers; and the process is the point, as most growth tends to happen during the process of our suffering.
 To this day, I still do not understand what purpose the shift in my friendships served.
-I can only hold onto the assurance that they did not occur by mistake.
+I can only hold onto the assurance that they did not occur outside of God’s knowledge.

 2020 was undoubtedly one of the most difficult years; yet, it is one which I strongly believe displays God’s sovereignty.
 No one could have predicted or controlled the events in 2020 nor will anyone be able to do so for 2021.
 However, this only makes more evident the supreme power that God possesses.
 We were never in control of our lives anyways.
 He is the King who holds the scepter for now and for forever and we are to be brought low in humility.

-Romans 5:3-5 and Isaiah 55:8-9 are verses that became a running theme for me this year.
+Romans 5:3-5 and Isaiah 55:8-9 are verses that became a running theme for me this past year.
 The former one reminds me that none of our sufferings go to waste, while the latter one reminds me of my place in relation to God’s: